ralph-uy-aes/homelab/tryhackme/fundamental-skills/network-services-1.md

     - Now, I simply connect to the FTP server and use mike's credentials
         - `ftp <IP>`
     - I `ls` and find the flag and use `more` to view it

+#### Summary
+- Enumerating and exploiting Telnet involved a lot of connecting and setting up.
+The main takeaway from enumeration is that sometimes services are hidden by using non-standard ports.
+A lot of setting up was done for exploitation: connection to a telnet server, tcpdump listener, netcat listener, and a reverse shell payload.
+Basically: connect to telnet, ping to check connection, create a listener, generate payload, push and run payload, and then execute commands remotely.
+- This was definitely my favorite room so far.
+I learned a ton of new practical methods as well as three new network protocols that I can exploit confidently.
+I learned enumeration via port scanning using nmap as well as SMB enumeration using enum4linux.
+All in all, I learned the following tools: nmap, enum4linux, smbclient, telnet, tcpdump, msfvenom, netcat or nc, and hydra.
+Great room overall.